Henrik, His Royal Highness The Prince Consort, was born Henri Marie Jean André Count de

 Under the assumed name of H.M.
 Vejerbjerg, HRH The Prince Consort together with HM The Queen translated Simone de Beauvoir’s "Tous les hommes sont mortels” into Danish in 1981.
 In 1982, The Prince Consort published ”Chemin faisant" (a volume of French poems).
 "Destin oblige", a book of memoirs by His Royal Highness, was published in 1996, and in 1999, he published his favourite recipes in the book "Ikke Altid Gåselever" (Not Always Goose Liver) together with Jakob Johannsen.
 In 2000, His Royal Highness published a collection of poems called "Cantabile" and, in 2003, "Les escargots de Marie Lanceline".
 In 2004, HRH The Prince Consort published "Chateau de Caïx" and "Fotos fra Prins Henriks private album".
 It was also published in French as "Intimité royale".

 In 2005, The Prince Consort published a collection of poems under the French title "Murmures de vent" and under the Danish title "Hviskende brise".
 In 2005, he also published the cookery book "Til glæde for ganen - nye opskrifter til et kongeligt køkken".
 In 2007 came the culture-history book "Absolutely Magnifique – French Chefs at the Danish Court", which the Prince Consort wrote together with historian Barbara Zalewski.
 Published in 2009 was "Bruises on the Soul", a poetry collection in French, Greenlandic and Danish.
 The book is based on poems from "Hviskende brise" and was written together with artist Kristian Olsen aaju and author Peter Poulsen.
 In 2010, a poetry collection titled "Roue-libre" in French and "Frihjul" in Danish came out.
 The poems are re-created by Peter Poulsen, and the book was illustrated by HM The Queen and artist Maja Lisa Engelhardt.
-And in 2011 a poetry collection titled "Fabula" came out.
+And in 2011 a poetry collection titled "Fabula" came out and in 2013 the poetry collection titled "La part des anges".